andersravn/my-timer/README.md

 [X] Start new entry from existing entry
 [X] Delete entries
-[ ] Template for new entry with fixed start and end times [ ] Create goals for days
+[ ] Template for new entry with fixed start and end times [X] Create goals for days
-[ ] Use goals to show when work ends on a given day
+[X] Use goals to show when work ends on a given day
-[ ] A new entry should start when the previous ended, if the same day (perhaps as a setting) [ ] Drag and drop entries
+[ ] A new entry should start when the previous ended, if the same day (perhaps as a setting) [ ] More dynamic entering of time, e.g., 12 and 1200 should be handled as 12:00.
+[ ] Drag and drop entries